Maximize Your Experiences in Your ERAS Application

 Three Most Meaningful Experiences

-In approaching this section, think about your personal values, especially those that mesh with ones related to your specialty.
-For example, participating in a rural community-needs assessment might embody the kind of advocacy you believe in; sacrificing countless chicken breasts to practice laparoscopic techniques might exemplify your dedication to continued improvement.
+Of the ten experiences you select, you will then highlight three as the most meaningful.
+This isn’t the place to reiterate your responsibilities in each role.
+Instead, take the next step and build on these responsibilities.
+Think about your personal values – especially those that mesh with ones related to your specialty.
+For example, participating in a rural community needs assessment might embody the kind of advocacy you believe in; sacrificing countless chicken breasts to laparoscopy practice might exemplify your dedication to continued improvement.
 If you do this, then each 300-character meaningful experience description will show how you’ve understood and reflected on the impact of your work in the context of your specialty.

-Impactful Experiences
+Other Impactful Experiences

 This optional question allows applicants to share any major obstacles they faced before or during medical school.
 Many candidates will not need to answer this question.
 If your answer is flippant or shallow, it could do you more harm than good.
 On the other hand, the obstacles in your life might not be something you want to share.
 If this is the case, don’t feel obligated to write anything.

-In writing this essay, lay out the objective facts – without blame or bitterness – and keep your tone positive.
+In writing this essay, try to lay out the objective facts – without blame or bitterness – and keep your tone positive.
 The best essays celebrate what has gone right or what an applicant has been able to accomplish despite the difficulties they have faced.
 Did you grow up in a restrictive community where you were expected to marry young, but you followed your dream of studying instead?
 Did you successfully balance college with raising a child with special needs?
-Did you experience a health issue that interrupted your medical studies but used your leave of absence to pursue research?
+Did you experience a health issue that interrupted your medical studies, but you used your leave of absence to pursue research?
 Sharing how you’ve advocated for yourself and found ways to be successful despite obstacles reveals your resilience.

-Related Resources:
+Related Resources